 The camp will offer Elementary-aged students two weeks of language and cultural instruction.
 Get immersed in this unique experience where students will have the chance to participate in a variety of activities learning the German language and culture with experienced LSU faculty.

-Registration for 2024 will open at the end of February.
 More information for German Language Camp.

 Halliburton XCITE

-Dates: July 14 - July 20, 2024
+Dates: July 12th - July 18th, 2026

-Grades: 9th - 12th Female
+Grades: Rising 9th - 12th

-Program fee: $700
+Program fee: $800

-Residential option: Residential only
+Residential option: Included in cost: Residential only

 Deadline to register or apply: TBD

-The Halliburton XCITE engineering camp at the LSU College of Engineering offers high school females the opportunity to discover and explore engineering, computer science, and construction management degrees and careers.
+The Halliburton XCITE engineering camp at the LSU College of Engineering offers high school students the opportunity to discover and explore engineering, computer science, and construction management degrees and careers.
 Campers reside on campus as an introduction to college, and the week is action packed with hands-on activities and tours to engineering facilities.
 There are Engineering 101 sessions where you learn about the major and career from faculty members then tackle a small engineering project.
 Students also delve deeper into engineering through a major design challenge over the week.

 Tuition includes housing, supplies, breakfast, lunch, and dinner.
 Reduced fees are available.
 Must have a 3.0 GPA or higher.